 Founded: Bologna, Italy, in 1954, by Fr.
 Luigi Faccenda, OFM Conv; approved as a secular institute of pontifical right, Mar.
 25, 1992.

 Purpose: Live the fullness of baptismal consecration, strive for perfect charity and promote the knowledge and veneration of Mary.

 West Covina CA 91790

 Purpose: Single women or widows consecrate themselves to God through the evangelical vows, prolonged prayer, mutual support in regular gatherings for discernment and accountability.
-Formation is fundamentally Ignatian but members may embrace spiritualities of other Catholic traditions.
+Formation is fundamentally Ignatian but members may embrace spiritualities of other Catholic tradition.

-Founded: In Vienna, Austria, 1936; approved as a secular institute of pontifical right, 1953.
+Founded: Vienna, Austria, 1936.
+Approved as a secular institute of pontifical right, 1953.

 Purpose: Members pursue individual apostolates, seeking to manifest Christ in life and work with Mary and St. Ignatius in the spirit of thanksgiving with the guidance of the Holy Spirit.